<link/> Tag Syntax

 <link/> tag as metadata content

-5. Include any other attributes of the <link/> tag as appropriate.
+hrefattribute within the <link/> tag with the URL of the external resource. - Include any other attributes of the <link/> tag as appropriate.

 <link/> tag for microdata properties

-3. Inside the <link> tag, code an itemprop attribute to indicate the link element represents a microdata property.
-The value of the attribute, which is enclosed in double quotes, is the name or URL of the microdata property.
+itempropattribute to indicate the link element represents a microdata property.
+The value of the attribute, which is enclosed in double quotes, is the name or URL of the microdata property. - Inside the <link/> tag, code an

-5. Include any other attributes of the <link/> tag as appropriate.
+hrefattribute with the value of the microdata property in double quotes. - Include any other attributes of the <link/> tag as appropriate.

 <link/> Content Model